zuozhenggh/learning-library/data-management-library/mysql/mds-all/launchmds/launchmds.md

     ![Connect](./images/06connect01.png " ")

-3. You should have installed MySQL shell in Step 6
+3. You should have installed MySQL shell in TASK 6

    **Connect to MySQL Database Service**